Praqma/artifactory-retention/README.md

 ## Setting up a retention policy

-You can either subscribe it to a premade retention policy or create a custom policy.
+You can either subscribe your repository to a premade retention policy or create a custom policy.

 ### Subscribing your repository to a premade retention policy